 3. Support of Mode A UE-initiated/event-driven beam report

-[4.
-Maximum number of the configured RS(s) for new beam in the RS resource set]
+4. Maximum number of the configured RS(s) for new beam in the RS resource set

-[5.
-Support of current beam measurement by using QCL RS in the indicated TCI state and the corresponding QCL SSB for Scheme-1 and Scheme-2, respectively]
+5. Support of current beam measurement by using QCL RS in the indicated TCI state and the corresponding QCL SSB for Scheme-1 and Scheme-2, respectively